numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

 stable release of all other projects that support the set of ``Python`` the new release will support.

-If there is a major version bump in Python this policy will have to be re-addressed as we can not predict how drastic the changes will be and how the community will react.
+If there is a Python 4 this policy will have to be reviewed in light of the community's and projects' best interests.

 Implementation